The Mikey Show: Controversy

 The Mikey Show was criticized for its potential to harm children, some going as far as charging that it engages in the "sexual exploitation of children to gain an audience."
 The Mikey Show set off a storm of criticism when, in 2004, Esparza jokingly gave kidnapping tips to listeners following the kidnapping and subsequent escape of 7-year-old Erica Pratt.
-The station subsequently fired Esparza for the gag.
+The station initially suspended Esparza for one week over the gag; he later returned to the air and apologized.
 Esparza has also been criticed for simulating marijuana smoking on the air and producing a parody song about artist R. Kelly's legal troubles, specifically being accused of statutory rape.

-After arriving in San Diego the show became more mellow due to Esparza's embrace of Christianity, with a billboard campaign advertising his contrasts labeling him both an addict and a Christian.
+After returning to San Diego, Esparza increasingly incorporated his Christian faith into the show, with billboard advertising highlighting his Christian identity.
 Esparza often spoke of his love for Jesus and spoke openly about his past problems with substance abuse.